buchacm/manfred.buchacher.github.io/02publications.markdown

 __Elimination theory__

 - _The Newton-Puiseux algorithm and effective algebraic series,_ Journal of Algebra, 688, 284-306, 2026 <a href="https://www.sciencedirect.com/science/article/pii/S0021869325005642" target="_blank" rel="noopener"> [link] </a>\
-  <sub> We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
+  <font size="3"> We explain how to encode an algebraic series by finite data and how to do effective arithmetic on the level of these encodings.
 The reasoning is based on the Newton-Puiseux algorithm and an effective equality test for algebraic series.
 We also discuss how to derive information about the support of an algebraic series.
-Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation. </sub>
+Based thereon, we show how to identify the polynomial and rational solutions of a polynomial equation. </font>

 - _Separating variables in bivariate polynomial ideals,_ with Manuel Kauers and Gleb Pogudin, Proceedings of the 45th International Symposium on Symbolic and Algebraic Computation, 54 - 61, 2020 <a href="https://dl.acm.org/doi/epdf/10.1145/3373207.3404028" target="_blank" rel="noopener"> [link] </a>\
   <sub> We present an algorithm which for any given ideal $I\subseteq\mathbb{K}[x,y]$ finds all elements of $I$ that have the form $f(x) − g(y)$, that is, all elements in which no monomial is a multiple of $xy$. </sub>